We've tested face coverings from high street and online brands to find the best options if you're in need of a new mask.

 Reusable masks aren’t required to conform to specific standards like disposable masks are, although there is a voluntary standard in place.

 Our tests, the first comparative tests of their kind in the UK, reveal there are significant differences in effectiveness between reusable masks.
 The best can be as effective as a disposable version, but the worst are nearly useless.

 We’ve focused on testing reusable face coverings as this is a new market, with only voluntary standards in place, so there's a wide variation in style and design, and a lack of insight into the best construction.

 It's therefore difficult for people to know which ones are the most effective.

-Reusable face coverings are the government-recommended option for the public, and are generally more sustainable, affordable and practical for everyday use than disposable surgical masks.
+Reusable face coverings are generally more sustainable, affordable and practical for everyday use than disposable surgical masks.